SAP-archive/teched2021-DEV162/exercises/ex3/README.md

 ## Summary

-You've now created a Tabs page to show the Customer Address and Sales Orders.
+You've now created a Tabs page to show the Customer Address and Sales Orders replacing the default Customer Detail page.

 Continue to - [Exercise 4 - Add Another tab item to Bottom Navigation page from second service](../ex4/README.md)